cocos/cocos-docs/en/scripting/reference-class.md

 # Advanced Scripting

-By the time you read this section, by default you are already familiar with the scripting system, including decorators and so on.
-Otherwise, please refer to:
+By starting this **Advanced Scripting** section it is assumed one is already familiar with the scripting system, including decorators and so on.
+Otherwise, please refer to the following documents to get up to speed first:

 - [Basic Scripting](./modules/index.md)
 - [Decorator](./decorator.md)

 ## Instantiation

 Define a `Foo` class and a `Bar` class through a script.
-The `Foo` class needs to use the properties defined by the `Bar` class, so you can directly `new` the `Bar` class to an object in the `Foo` class.
+The `Foo` class needs to use the properties defined by the `Bar` class, to allow directly issuing `new` the `Bar` class to an object in the `Foo` class.

 ```ts
 class Foo {